Liver Transplant Process

 - Nonalcoholic steatohepatitis (NASH)

-Note: A liver transplantation may not be possible for individuals with metastatic cancer, recurring infection, active drug and alcohol use and severe cardiac or other medical problems.
+Note: A liver transplantation may not be possible for individuals with metastatic cancer, recurring infection, active drug or alcohol use and severe cardiac or other medical problems.

 Health Screening Before Transplant